 In the US, cities lead in fighting poverty

 Food Policy Councils propose

 local solutions to food inequality

-By Tony Favro, Senior Fellow
+By Tony Favro, City Mayors Fellow

 July 2021: The United States is the richest nation in the world by many measures, yet millions of Americans confront hunger.
 According to the US Department of Agriculture's Household Food Insecurity in the United States report, more than 35 million people in the United States experienced hunger in 2019.
 Older cities in the United States also contain thousands of hectares of municipal-owned land where vacant and abandoned homes and other buildings were demolished.
 American cities have been creating or joining food policy councils to evaluate food system problems, such as hunger, at the local level, and facilitate solutions such as putting vacant urban lands to productive community agricultural uses.
 There are currently more than 300 food policy councils in the United States.